the1lab/1lab/src/1Lab/Path.lagda.md

   ∨-conn i j = p (i ∨ j)
 ```

-We also ask Agda to check that a square with left/right
+We also ask Mikan to check that a square with left/right faces
-faces `refl`{.Agda} is the same thing as a path between paths.
+`refl`{.Agda} is the same thing as a path between paths.

 <!--
 ```agda